 Stopping dams and land-clearing

-EK was formed in 1996 in response to a proposal to build dams on the Martuwarra Fitzroy River system to irrigate GM cotton.
-Alongside the Bunuba, Nyikina and Karajarri Traditional Owners and wider community, we fought for eight years for the River and Country to be protected.
+EK was formed in 1996 in response to a proposal to build 3 dams on the Martuwarra Fitzroy River and its tributaries to irrigate 250,000 hectares of GM cotton.
+Alongside the Bunuba, Nyikina and Karajarri Traditional Owners, the Kimberley Land Council, state and national environment groups and wider community, we succesfully fought for eight years for the River and Country to be protected.

-In the 2000s, we successfully campaigned against a government proposal to send water by canal from the Martuwarra Fitzroy to drought-stricken Perth.
+In the 2000s, we successfully campaigned against a proposal by then opposition leader Colin Barnett to send water by canal from the Martuwarra Fitzroy to drought-stricken Perth.

 In 2011 the Martuwarra Fitzroy River system was placed on the Australia’s National Heritage List for its outstanding cultural and natural values.